Safety and power relations

 Relating to space through objects.
 Relating to time.

-— I am interested in letting things take the time it needs.
-I call it crip time.
+— I am interested in letting things take the time it needs, to let the body move in crip time.
 If I speed it up to entertain you, it is not true to the body anymore, says Claire.

 There is lots of examples when tools related to crip are used by normative bodies, to find choreographic material.

 — I find it bizarre that normative people needs to disable themselves, like blindfolding or tie the limbs, to restrict their movements and find interesting material.
 Why not work with these people instead, were it comes natural, says Claire.

 Different lived experiences brings extraordinary qualities into bodies.
 Qualities that could be used to bring a richness on stage.
 Like being present all the time.
 In control and alert.
 Never being switched off.

 — I notice when I move in slowmotion in the studio with other dancers, I keep moving slow even outside the studio, when everyone else speed up, says Sindri.

 — We make it a method not knowing what will happen, says Sindri.